 Our approach at GPA is simple: we work with you rather than for you in order to find the best possible version of yourself.
 We strive to maintain an open and collaborative dynamic that facilitates the co-creation of healthy goals and encourages meaningful progress towards shared objectives.
 Above all else, it is our mission pursue balance and to foster the creation of peace, both in and out.

 There is significant evidence showing that the most important factor in a successful therapeutic outcome is the fit of the relationship between therapist and patient.
 At GPA, we value this match and make it our first goal to pair your unique experiences with one of our equally unique therapists.
-Our staff has over 50 years of experience working in diverse setting with patients of all backgrounds and using a variety of therapeutic modalities, the most popular of which include Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), Person-Centered Therapy, and Eye Movement Desensitization and Reprocessing (EMDR).
+Our staff has over 50 years of experience working in diverse settings with patients of all backgrounds while using a variety of therapeutic modalities, the most popular of which include Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), Person-Centered Therapy, and Eye Movement Desensitization and Reprocessing (EMDR).
 An understanding of these evidence-based practices is essential, but should also not overshadow the deeply collaborative process and humanistic approach that sets us apart and leaves patients with a uniquely supportive experience.

 There are various aspects of adult life that demand attention on a daily basis that will often begin to weigh on our bodies and minds if not properly managed.
 In today's fast-paced and highly demanding world, it has grown increasingly clear that to maintain one's mental health is equally as important as maintaining one's physical health.
 In addition to the day-to-day stressors that can create overwhelming feelings of anxiety, exhaustion, or sadness, you may also be managing major life events such as coping with loss, relationship issues, problems in your professional life, or any other trauma that makes dealing with the day seem difficult or even impossible.
 Our aim is to empower you to be able to manage daily stress as well as to provide support and guidance through the major events you may be experiencing.